 It must be remembered that NPS is a product made for retirement savings.
 That is, it’s a very long term investment product assuming you still have several years if not decades left for retirement.
 So ideally and as I keep telling you every now and then, for long term investing, high allocation to equity is the best option.

-So if NPS has high equity allocation in any of the choices we discussed, then it should be fine from a retirement savings asset allocation perspective.
+So if NPS has a high equity allocation in any of the choices we discussed, then it should be fine from a retirement savings asset allocation perspective.
 But being a market-linked, defined-contribution retirement savings product, the NPS corpus depends on the returns of the NPS funds chosen.

 And to help you decide between what is right – Auto or Active Choice for your in NPS, think of it in this manners – Go for the Active NPS option if you have a clear understanding of the asset classes and their movements; or you can actively switch at an appropriate time, and more importantly you have the risk tolerance for volatility of equity if occasionally your equity component will be high.
 Or you can even go for active choice if you are following a Retirement plan made by SEBI registered Investment Advisor.
 A good advisor can help decide proper asset allocation for your retirement savings.